C47D/PSoC_Nokia5110_Macro/README.md

 Internal driver of the Nokia5110 display works at 4MHz so SPI must work at that freq. aswell.

-I removed the MISO line on both projects, the NOKIA 5110 display doesn't need it, but if you want to use it enable it on the SCB customizer.
+The MISO line is removed on both projects, the NOKIA 5110 display doesn't need it, but if you want to use it enable it on the SCB customizer.

+Based on a old PSoC 1 AppNote [AN2152](http://www.cypress.com/documentation/application-notes/an2152-psoc-1-graphics-lcd-and-psoc-interface).

 Improvements are welcome.